semih/semih.github.io/_posts/2023-01-11-dockerize-spring-boot-application.md

 tags: [java, docker, container]
 published: true
 ---
 In this post, we will use Docker to create an image of a Spring Boot application and run it in a container.
-Let's generate a Spring Boot application.

 **1. create a Spring Boot application**
-I created the Spring Boot application with a standard maven plugin that includes Spring Web dependency.
+Let's generate a Spring Boot application with a standard maven plugin that includes Spring Web dependency.

 <img src="/assets/images/dockerize-spring-boot-application-1.png" width="350" />